Ceramic Dictionary

 es: BISEL

-Bevel: It is also known as Bevel Square and is an adjustable tool for marking out dovetails and joints with angles greater or smaller than 90 degrees.
+Bevel: It is also known as a Bevel Square and is an adjustable tool for marking out dovetails and joints with angles greater or smaller than 90 degrees.

 Click on the title to see more images

-Tricolor also exists using three colors.
+Tricolor also exists, using three colors.

 ca: AGLUTINANT